piavgh/piavgh/README.md

 # Hi, I'm **Hoang**! 👋

-#### I focus on becoming a cloud native engineer and write about modern JavaScript, Node.js, Golang design and web development. ⚡️⚡️⚡️
+#### In short term, I focus on becoming a cloud native engineer and in long term, I will become a solution architect. ⚡️⚡️⚡️

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [hoangtrinhj.com](https://hoangtrinhj.com/ ) as well as on [DEV.to](https://dev.to/piavgh). 🔥 🔥
+Apart from coding, I also maintain a blog about modern JavaScript, Node.js, Golang, design and web development - you can find my articles on my website at [hoangtrinhj.com](https://hoangtrinhj.com/ ) as well as on [DEV.to](https://dev.to/piavgh). 🔥 🔥

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)